dakolli/pi-hole-with-adlists/README.md

 # Pi-hole with Custom AdLists

-This repository contains a script to set up Pi-hole with custom ad lists.
+This repository contains a script to set up Pi-hole with docker-compose and integrated adlists.

 ## Quick Start